risk-first/website/menagerie/Map-And-Territory-Risk.md

 ### Bad Ideas

 There are plenty of ideas which _seem a really good idea at the time_ but then end up being terrible.
 It's only as we _learn about the products_ and realize the hidden [Map and Territory Risk]() that we stop using them.
-While SLOC is a minor offender, [CFCs]() or [Leaded Petrol]() are more significant examples.
+While SLOC is a minor offender, [CFCs](https://en.wikipedia.org/wiki/Chlorofluorocarbon) or [Leaded Petrol](https://en.wikipedia.org/wiki/Tetraethyllead) are more significant examples.

-The following Hype-Cycle graph shows an initially promising idea that turns out to be terrible, and there is a "Period of Innoculation" where the population realise their mistake.
+The following Hyph Cycle chart shows an initially promising idea that turns out to be terrible, and there is a "Period of Inoculation" where the population realise their mistake.
 There is "negative hype" as they work to phase out the offending idea:

 ![Hype Cycle For Something that turns out to be a _bad_ idea](images/hype-cycle3.png)